Automatic adaptation of MCMC algorithms: Examples

-where each component $\Sigma_{ij}=\sigma^{2}exp(-d_{i,j}/\rho).$ We model observations as $y_{i} \sim \mathrm{Poisson}(\mathrm{exp}(g_{i}))$.
+We model observations as $y_{i} \sim \mathrm{Poisson}(\mathrm{exp}(g_{i}))$.
 Priors for $\sigma$ and $\rho$ are Uniform over a large range of interest.
 The parameters in the posterior distribution are expected to be correlated as the covariance structure induces a trade-off between $\sigma$ and $\rho$.
 This can be sampled well by Auto Block algorithm, and we would like to show that our approach can achieve even higher efficiency with lower computational cost of adaptation.

 This spatial model, with 858 parameters, is computationally expensive to estimate.
-Therefore, we will use Auto Adapt 5K, Auto Adapt 10K and Auto Adapt 20K algorithms for comparison and run $N=50000$ for estimating final efficiency.
+Therefore, we will use Nested Adaptation 5K, Nested Adaptation 10K and Nested Adaptation 20K algorithms for comparison and run $N=50000$ for estimating final efficiency.
+In this case, the typical final samplers from Nested Adaptation included an automated factor random walk sampler on block ($\sigma$, $\rho$), adaptive random walk samplers on blocks ($\mu$, $g_{34}$, $g_{66}$, $g_{148}$) and ($g_{39}$, $g_{52}$), an automated factor slice sampler on block ($g_{11}$, $g_{12}$, $g_{33}$, $g_{48}$, $g_{92}$), slice samplers on $g_{54}$, $g_{65}$, and $g_{68}$, and adaptive random-walk Metropolis-Hastings samplers on the rest.

-As can be seen from the Table \ref{table:3}, All Blocked and Default algorithms mix very poorly, resulting in extremely low efficiencies of 0.01 and 0.002, respectively.
-The All Scalar algorithm, while achieving higher ESS, run slowly because large matrix calculations are needed for every univariate sampler.
+As can be seen from Table \ref{table:3}, All Blocked and Default algorithms mix very poorly, resulting in extremely low efficiencies of 0.01 and 0.002, respectively.
+The All Scalar algorithm, while achieving higher ESS, runs slowly because large matrix calculations are needed for every univariate sampler.
 The Auto Block algorithm, on the other hand, selects an optimal threshold to cut the entire hierarchical clustering tree into different groups, increasing the ESS about 3 times.
 With a few small blocks, the computation cost of Auto Block is somewhat cheaper than All Scalar algorithm.
 As a result, the efficiency mean is about 3.5 times that of All Scalar.
-Meanwhile, our Auto Adapt 5K, 10K and 20K algorithms perform best.
-It should be noted that the Auto Adapt algorithm can achieve good mixing with adaptation times that are only 15.5\%, 32.5\% and 59\% compared to the adaptation time of Auto Block.
-In Figure 3, while the left panel shows a distinction between Auto Block and other static algorithms, the right panel shows that Auto Adapt 20K surpasses Auto Block in just a few outer iterations, indicating substantial improvements in some models.
+Meanwhile, our Nested Adaptation 5K, 10K and 20K algorithms perform best.
+It should be noted that the Nested Adaptation algorithm can achieve good mixing with adaptation times that are only 15.5\%, 32.5\% and 59\% compared to the adaptation time of Auto Block.
+In Figure 3, while the left panel shows a distinction between Auto Block and other static algorithms, the right panel shows that Nested Adaptation 20K surpasses Auto Block in just a few outer iterations, indicating substantial improvements in some models.